maxSimmer/maxSimmer/README.md

 - 👋 Hi, I’m @maxSimmer
 - 👀 I’m interested in computer science, trading/finance, and skateboarding!
-- 🌱 I’m currently learning data structures in java
+- 🌱 I’m currently learning data structures in java and studying full-stack engineering on the side.
 - 📫 How to reach me:
 - maxsimmer@gmail.com
 - msimmer@luc.edu